farhanma/farhanma/README.md

-I am a Senior Data and Models Solutions Associate in the Solutions Productization Program of the Knowledge and Analysis Department at King Abdullah Petroleum Studies and Research Center (KAPSARC).
+I am a Senior Data and Models Solutions Associate in the Solutions Productization Department of the Knowledge and Analysis Division at King Abdullah Petroleum Studies and Research Center (KAPSARC).
 I develop production-ready data analytics solutions for energy, economy, and climate models.